3D Printing Glossary: Terms Explained Simply

 Filament

-In practice, we at 33d.ch first pay attention to three things: diameter tolerance, winding on the spool, and moisture.
+In practice, at 33d.ch, we first pay attention to three things: diameter tolerance, winding on the spool, and moisture.
 Poorly wound or highly fluctuating filaments lead to uneven flow; moist material causes bubbles and rough surfaces.
 A short test print (calibration cube, thin wall) is always worthwhile here.

-PLA, PETG and ABS in Comparison (Guideline Values)
+PLA, PETG, and ABS Comparison (Guidelines)

 Material Nozzle Temperature* Bed Temperature* Typical Properties & Use

-PLA ca. 190–220 °C 20–60 °C easy to print, hardly any warping, ideal for decoration, prototypes, indoor enclosures
+PLA approx. 190–220 °C 20–60 °C easy to print, hardly any warping, ideal for decoration, prototypes, indoor enclosures

-PETG ca. 220–250 °C 70–90 °C tougher than PLA, more temperature-resistant, slightly "sticky", good for brackets, outdoor applications
+PETG approx. 220–250 °C 70–90 °C tougher than PLA, more temperature-resistant, slightly "sticky", good for brackets, outdoor applications

-ABS ca. 230–250 °C 90–110 °C heat-resistant, impact-resistant, prone to warping, prints best in an enclosed case
+ABS approx. 230–250 °C 90–110 °C heat-resistant, impact-resistant, prone to warping, best printed in an enclosed case

 Slicer Settings Explained: Infill, Layer Height & Co.